Thom-J-H/Covid2021vs2020/README.md

 In 2021, biological females in Age Ranges 0-17, 18-29, and 30-39 were 2.5 times MORE likely to die with Covid.
 To express that in percentages: 278%, 256%, and 259% respectively.
 Biological males only did comparatively better, but still had noteworthy Relative Risk increases in five of eight Age Ranges.

 <hr />
 The following applies to all code, data, and image files associated with this repository.
-The text commentary remains copyright &copy; 2022.
+Any text commentary remains copyright &copy; 2022 to the respective authors.

 <p xmlns:dct="http://purl.org/dc/terms/" xmlns:vcard="http://www.w3.org/2001/vcard-rdf/3.0#">
   <a rel="license"